santedb/dev-doc/developers/server-plugins/service-definitions/security-challenge-storage-provider.md

-Security Challenge Storage Provider (ISecurityChallengeService in SanteDB.Core.Api)
+`ISecurityChallengeService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents an interface that allows for the retrieval of pre-configured security challenges